Semiperfect number: Primitive semiperfect numbers

 A primitive semiperfect number (also called a primitive pseudoperfect number, irreducible semiperfect number or irreducible pseudoperfect number) is a semiperfect number that has no semiperfect proper divisor.

 The first few primitive semiperfect numbers are 6, 20, 28, 88, 104, 272, 304, 350, ...

 There are infinitely many such numbers.
-All numbers of the form 2mp, with p a prime between 2m and 2m+1, are primitive semiperfect, but this is not the only form: for example, 770.
-There are infinitely many odd primitive semiperfect numbers, the smallest being 945, a result of Paul Erdős: there are also infinitely many primitive semiperfect numbers that are not harmonic divisor numbers.
+All numbers of the form 2mp, with p a prime between 2m and 2m+1, are primitive semiperfect, but not all primitive semiperfect numbers follow this form; for example, 770.
+There are infinitely many odd primitive semiperfect numbers, the smallest being 945.
+There are infinitely many primitive semiperfect numbers that are not harmonic divisor numbers.

 Every semiperfect number is a multiple of a primitive semiperfect number.